Rockwell Collins Stock Analysis, Valuation (NYSE:COL)

 Should you sell COL stock?

-- The company is trading at a price to sales multiple of 2.9, which is higher in comparison to the Aerospace Defense Equipment industry average of 1.8, making COL stock expensive.
+- The company is trading at a price to sales multiple of 2.7, which is overvalued in comparison to the Aerospace Defense Equipment industry average multiple of 1.6.

 Rockwell Collins Related Company Stock Videos